gtcasl/cash/docs/index.md

 # What is Cash?

-Cash is A C++ embedded domain specific library (EDSL) for hardware design and simulation.It uses template metaprogramming and macro-based reflection to extend the C++ language with hardware specific constructs.
-Cash enables developpers to describe and simulate their hardware module from a single source program, leveraging the large C++ ecosystem.
+Cash is A C++ embedded domain specific library (EDSL) for hardware design and simulation.
+It uses template metaprogramming and macro-based reflection to extend the C++ language with hardware specific constructs.
+Cash enables developpers to describe and simulate their hardware modules from a single source program, leveraging the large C++ ecosystem.

-Cash designs can be exported to [FIRRTL](https://github.com/freechipsproject/firrtl) IR or verilog HDL for synthesis on FPGAs.
+Cash designs can be exported to [FIRRTL](https://github.com/freechipsproject/firrtl) IR or Verilog HDL for synthesis on FPGAs.

 # Requirements